sunzihan23/tp/docs/team/devanshubisht.md

 Given below are my contributions to the project.

 * **New Feature**: Find Command.
-  * What it does: Find students in a course based on different criteria.
-It is implemented such that the order and case of the words searched for does not matter.
+  * What it does: Locate students in a course using various criteria.
+The search is case-insensitive and order-agnostic.
-  * Justification: This feature allows teaching assistants to quickly search for students based on any attribute of the student.
-It's difficult to keep track of all the details of students and TAs may at times only recall partial information.
-Through this feature, they can find any word or incomplete sentence to find a possible match for the specified criteria in their student list.
+  * Justification: This feature aids teaching assistants in quickly locating students based on partial information.
+Enables efficient searches for any attribute, enhancing overall workflow.
-  * Highlights: This enhancement required the development of different predicates for each attribute of the student.
-It also works intricately with the Course class to ensure that the filtered list of students is appropriately updated.
-It also adds functions to the StringUtil class to better align the logic behind magic more catered to our use case.
+  * Highlights: Development included distinct predicates for student attributes, integration with the Course class for proper list updates, and StringUtil class enhancements for tailored logic.

 * **New Feature**: StageManager & Stages.
-  * What it does: Allows our application to know which stage the user is at to parse the relevant commands correctly.
-It also helps to UiManager to know which components to display.
+  * What it does: Determines the user's stage to parse commands accurately and guides UiManager in displaying relevant components.
-  * Justification: This feature allows users to not need to write length commands based on which section they are in.
-For example, our application can automatically detect if the `add` command should add a student or course.
+  * Justification: This feature eliminates the need for lengthy, section-specific commands.
+For example, our application can detect if the `add` command should add a student or course.
 The logic also prevents bugs from happening as we restrict the usage of some commands based on which stage they are at.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to classes such as LogicManager and CodeSphereParser.

 * **New Feature**: Home.
   * What it does: Allows users to visit back home when they are viewing a student list of a selected course.
   * Justification: A user-friendly command to allow users to navigate back to the home page which contains all the courses.
   * Highlights: This command needed to be implemented appropriately such that our application Stage would be implemented correctly.

 * **New Feature**: Add Course.
   * What it does: Allows users to add a new course to their taught classes while ensuring it is of the correct format.